elasticpath/react-pwa-reference-storefront/documentation/tutorial_setupProduction.md

 1. Clone or pull the `react-pwa-reference-storefront` repository into your directory.<br>
 2. Navigate to the `react-pwa-reference-storefront` repository.<br>
-3. Build a production Docker image by running the following command:</br>
+3. Build a production Docker image by running the following command:<br>
 `docker build -t ep-store -f ./docker/prod/Dockerfile .` <br>
 4. Push the `ep-store` image to the Docker repository.<br>
 5. Navigate to your Docker directory,`docker/prod/`.<br>